2011 State of New York Public Water Supply Annual Compliance Report

 For example, should disinfection fail, the violation period starts when no disinfectant is detected and ends when disinfectant is again detected.
 However, with a compliance period, a fixed interval of time exists where the water system is in violation, regardless whether actions were taken to mitigate the condition.
 An example of this is a nitrate maximum contaminant level exceedance.
 The nitrate exceedance would report as a violation with a compliance period of one year, even if the exceedance may have only lasted 24 hours.
 There are certain violations that, due to Federal Reporting standards, can only be reported by Compliance Period despite the fact they can be resolved immediately.
 Furthermore, a compliance period can span years resulting in a water system appearing to be out of compliance for a considerable length of time.
 Consumers are encouraged to contact their water systems for more specific information regarding individual violations or refer to their annual water quality report if the information provided here does not provide a specific time period of violation.

 Which public water systems account for most of the violations of drinking water requirements?

 Not surprisingly, a small number of public water systems account for a disproportionately large number of violations.
 Very few systems have multiple violations of public health hazards.
 Most systems with multiple violations fail to meet monitoring requirements which provide the first barrier in detecting where problems occur.
-Those systems with more than ten violations account for less than one percent of public water systems, yet are responsible for nearly four percent of all violations in 2010.
+Those systems with more than ten violations account for less than one percent of public water systems, yet are responsible for six percent of all violations in 2011.